bairblog/bairblog.github.io/_posts/2019-06-03-benchmarks.md

 our old benchmarks, or working towards improving the mixed-autonomy future, get in touch via [our GitHub page](https://github.com/flow-project/flow) or [our website](https://flow-project.github.io)!

+Thanks to Jonathan Liu, Prastuti Singh, Yashar Farid, and Richard Liaw for edits and discussions.
+Thanks to Aboudy Kriedieh for helping prepare some of the videos.

 [1]:http://proceedings.mlr.press/v87/vinitsky18a.html
 [2]:https://github.com/flow-project/flow